mikesol/wagsi/README.md

 1. Sign up for an account.
 1. Navigate to https://www.gitpod.io/#https://github.com/mikesol/wagsi.
 This will automatically provision your gitpod environment.
 Note that you only need to do this once - you can reboot the environment after creating it for the first time.
 1. From the terminal on the bottom of the screen, run `npm install`.
-1. Run `npm run gitpod` to install PureScript IDE.
+1. Run `npm run ide:gitpod` to install a forked version of PureScript IDE.
 1. Press `Ctrl+Shift+P` and look for the command **PureScript: Restart/Reconnect purs IDE server**.
 Select this.
 You can monitor the output of the purescript ide server by clicking on the output tab.
 Eventually, yellow (or red) squigglies should show up in your source files.
-1. Run `npm start` to start the webpage.
+1. Run `npm run start:gitpod` to start the webpage.
 1. You'll see a pop-up asking to open a port and to open the page in your browser.
 Click on both.
 This will open a new page for your audio session.
 1. On the new page, click **Start audio**.
 1. Back in the online editor, open up Wagged and start making some music!
 For inspiration, you can use this `graph`: